Supporting you to make the right decision for you

 At a glance

-- Take all of your benefits as a cash lump sum
+• Take all your benefits as a Cash lump sum

-- You’ll be taxed on 75% of the amount you take, possibly at a higher level than you’re used to
+• You’ll be taxed on 75% of the amount you take, possibly at a higher level than you’re used to if you take it all at once

 Which option is right for you? – Compare your options